What is Probate?

 What States Have an Estate Tax?

-Different from an inheritance tax, an estate tax is levied on a person's assets after they pass away.
-Usually, across the United States, the federal tax applies to assets that are over $11.7 million.
+Unlike an inheritance tax, an estate tax is levied on a person's assets after passing away.
+Usually, across the United States, the federal tax applies to over $11.7 million in assets.
 In 2022, this limit was raised to $12.06 million.
 Depending on the number and value of taxable assets, the estate tax ranges from 18% to 40%.

 Not every state will have an estate tax, however.
-Only Washington, Oregon, Minnesota, Illinois, New York, Maine, Massachusetts, Rhode Island, Connecticut, Vermont, and Washington D.C. has an estate tax different from the federal estate tax.
+Only Washington, Oregon, Minnesota, Illinois, New York, Maine, Massachusetts, Rhode Island, Connecticut, Vermont, and the District of Columbia. has an estate tax different from the federal estate tax.
 Maryland also has an estate tax, making it the only state to have both an inheritance and an estate tax.
 If a state is not listed as having an estate tax, assume only the federal tax for estates and assets applies.